near/docs/docs/4.tools/cli.md

 ---

 ### Custom RPC server selection
-You can set custom RPC server URL by setting this env variables:
+You can set custom RPC server URL by setting these env variables:

 ```bash
 NEAR_MAINNET_RPC
 NEAR_TESTNET_RPC
 ```

 Clear them in case you want to get back to the default RPC server.

 Example:

 ```bash
 export NEAR_TESTNET_RPC=<put_your_rpc_server_url_here>
 ```